bbb999/ExtendScript-XML-to-TypeScript/README.md

-# ExtendScript XML to TypeScript
+# ExtendScript XML to TypeScript converter
 Convert XML definition files for ExtendScript Toolkit to TypeScript.

 ```